fuwaku-64/darktheme/README.md

 These detailed descriptions provide a comprehensive overview of what each major page in your music collaboration app should include and the actions users can take on each page.
 Implementing these features will help create a user-friendly and engaging experience for your app's users.

+## ROLES

+To determine which options should be available for users to choose from on your music collaboration app, it's important to consider the needs and preferences of the different personas provided.
+Here are some options that should be available based on the personas:

+1. **Music Producers:**
+   - Create a Project: Music producers should have the option to create their own collaboration projects where they define the roles they need, project details, and revenue-sharing terms.
+   - Browse Projects: They should be able to explore existing projects, apply to join projects that match their skills, and communicate with project creators.
+   - User Profile: Producers need to set up and manage their profiles, showcasing their skills, work history, and portfolio.
+   - Messages/Chat: Access to real-time messaging for communication with potential collaborators is essential.

+2. **Artists:**
+   - Browse Projects: Artists should be able to search for projects that align with their music style and interests.
+   - Apply for Projects: They should have the option to apply for projects and submit their work samples or audition materials.
+   - User Profile: Artists should set up profiles to showcase their talent, previous work, and collaborations.
+   - Messages/Chat: Access to messaging for discussing project details and collaborating with music producers.

+3. **Mix Engineers:**
+   - Browse Projects: Mix engineers need to find projects that require their expertise in audio mixing and editing.
+   - Apply for Projects: They should be able to express interest in projects and share their previous work samples.
+   - User Profile: Mix engineers should create profiles highlighting their mixing skills and experience.
+   - Messages/Chat: Communication with project creators and team members is crucial for discussing audio requirements.

+4. **Graphic Designers:**
+   - Browse Projects: Graphic designers should find projects where their design skills are needed.
+   - Apply for Projects: They should be able to submit design samples and apply for projects requiring artwork, logos, or visuals.
+   - User Profile: Graphic designers need profiles to display their design portfolio.
+   - Messages/Chat: Communication with project creators to understand design requirements.

+5. **TikTokers and YouTubers:**
+   - Browse Projects: Content creators should find music collaboration projects suitable for their platforms.
+   - Apply for Projects: They should be able to express interest in projects and showcase their content creation skills.
+   - User Profile: Profiles should showcase their content, follower count, and collaboration history.
+   - Messages/Chat: Communication with music producers to discuss content creation plans.

+6. **Music Enthusiasts:**
+   - Browse Projects: Music enthusiasts may want to explore and support creative projects.
+   - User Profile: Although not directly involved in collaborations, they can have profiles to follow projects, creators, and artists they admire.
+   - Messages/Chat: Limited messaging functionality to engage with creators or follow project updates.

+It's important to provide a tailored experience for each persona, offering them the options and tools they need to participate in collaborations, showcase their skills, and connect with potential collaborators.
+Customizing user experiences based on personas can enhance user engagement and satisfaction within your app.